 Clostridium difficile in Calves

 Clostridium difficile has been identified as a potential cause of diarrhea in young calves.
 The disease could not be reproduced in colostrum-deprived neonatal calves with spores or vegetative cells.
 C difficile has been found in high prevalence in veal calves early in the veal production process.

 Clostridium perfringens in Adult Cattle

-In the last few years, hemorrhagic bowel, bloody gut, or jejunal hemorrhage syndrome has emerged sporadically in individual high-producing dairy cows in early lactation.
-While no specific etiology has been established, it is assumed that C perfringens type A is involved because large numbers of this clostridium may be recovered in most cases.
-The clinical course is peracute with anorexia, colic, drop in milk yield, hemorrhage into the intestine, and sudden death despite aggressive supportive and surgical treatment.
+In the past few years, hemorrhagic bowel, bloody gut, or jejunal hemorrhage syndrome has emerged sporadically in individual, high-producing dairy cows in early lactation.
+Although no specific etiology has been established, it is assumed that Clostridium perfringens type A is involved, because large numbers of this clostridium may be recovered in most cases.
+The clinical course is peracute, with anorexia, colic, drop in milk yield, hemorrhage into the intestine, and sudden death despite aggressive supportive and surgical treatment.
 Gross postmortem findings include severe hemorrhage and necrosis in the intestines.
 Prevention consists of optimizing nutritional management and avoiding sudden feed changes.
 Autogenous vaccines in affected dairy herds have been tried with anecdotal success.

 Last full review/revision March 2014 by Henry R. Stämpfli, DVM, DrMedVet, DACVIM